jlevy/kmd/kmd/docs/markdown/topics/a4_getting_started.md

 # Confirm kmd is set up correctly with right tools:
 check_tools

-# The assistant is built into the shell, so you can just ask questions:
+# The assistant is built into the shell, so you can just ask questions on the
+# command line.
+Note you can just press Space twice and it will insert the question
+# mark for you:
-how do I get started with a new workspace?
+? how do I get started with a new workspace

 # Set up a workspace to test things out (we'll use fitness as an example):
 workspace fitness